-Home office printers are a commonly overlooked security risk, particularly in businesses that adapted quickly to remote work and hybrid workplace models.
+Home office printers are a commonly overlooked remote work security risk, particularly in businesses that adapted quickly to hybrid workplace models.
 Consumer printers do not offer the same level of protection that specialised devices do, leaving your network and data open to attack.
 Vulnerabilities include unauthorised access to print data, unauthorised configuration changes, the printer as an attack point for other applications and print job manipulation.

-Specialised printing devices come with strong remote work security features to counter these attacks, such as network authentication, data encryption, overwrite-erase and password access.
+Specialised printing devices come with strong security features to counter these attacks, such as network authentication, data encryption, overwrite-erase and password access.
 Furthermore, specialised devices are more cost-effective and productive.